 Wakefield City and North West

-Covering : Horbury, Ossett, Outwood, Stanley, Wakefield City Centre, Wrenthorpe and surround areas.
+Covering : Horbury, Ossett, Outwood, Stanley, Wakefield City Centre, Wrenthorpe and surrounding areas.

 Ward 17 NPT City Centre / Flanshaw / Peacock